d5/tengo/docs/tutorial.md

                 //  but updating reference 'b' with different value
 ```

-Not that, if you copy (using `copy` builtin function) an immutable value, it will return a "mutable" copy.
+Note that, if you copy (using `copy` builtin function) an immutable value, it will return a "mutable" copy.
 Also, immutability is not applied to the individual elements of the array or map value, unless they are explicitly made immutable.

 ```golang
 a := immutable({b: 4, c: [1, 2, 3]})